SitecoreSupport/Sitecore.Support.120569/readme.md

 # Sitecore.Support.120569
-The `Failed to insert or update rows in the [Fact_FormSummary] table` error may occur when submitting a form after changing its field name.
+The `Failed to insert or update rows in the [Fact_FormSummary] table` error may occur when submitting a form after changing its field name.<br/>
 This patch fixes the described behavior.

 ## License